lemonce/lemonce.net/source/docs/code-editor/webview.md

 <br/>
 ## Tool Bar
 ---
 The whole toolbar is shown below.
-The address input box is in the middle, which you can enter URL in and press `Enter` on your keyboard to jump.
+The address input box is in the middle, which you can enter URL in and press <button>Enter</button> on your keyboard to jump.

 <img class="long-images" src="/images/code-editor/webview-toolbar.png">